honeynet/capture-hpc/capture-server/compile_README.txt

-1. Capture Client Compilation Instructions
+1. Capture Server Compilation Instructions
 ------------------------------------------
 For convenient compilation, we provide an Ant script for easy compilation of the Capture Server.